-The existing well established hair salon of known hairdresser Georgios Doudessis, in the heart of Kolonaki area of down town Athens, was completely redesigned, both in function and aesthetics, with the intention of being a very hip 'talk-of-the-town' space, not similar to any other shop in the area.
+The existing well established hair salon of known hairdresser Georgios Doudesis, in the heart of Kolonaki area of down town Athens, was completely redesigned, both in function and aesthetics, with the intention of being a very hip 'talk-of-the-town' space, not similar to any other shop in the area.

 One enters the hair salon in a lower part, where one encounters the reception desk and the toilets.
 In the elevated level are the hairdressing and hair washing areas.
 Finally a more separated mezzanine houses supplementary functions such as pedicure and manicure spaces.